Keep Cancer From Coming Back: The Medicines & The Importance of Mindset

 Dr. Port stresses that women have agency and choices in how they move forward.

-“I view myself as a provider of information,” she said.
+“I view myself as a provider of information,” says Dr. Port.
 “Our job is to educate people regarding the risks and benefits of different pathways.
 I encourage women to try treatments.
 You never know how it’s going to affect you until you try it.
 And if it doesn’t work, you can decide based on that.”

-That empowerment is echoed by HR+/HER2- breast cancer survivor Marygrace Graves, who leaned heavily on her medical team.
+That empowerment is echoed by Marygrace Grves, who was diagnosed with HR+/HER2- breast cancer and leaned heavily on her medical team.

 “Understanding was a really big thing for me,” she said.
 “I found that my team of doctors spent a lot of time with me, which was something that I was very fortunate for and also helped me better understand what I was going through on such a granular level.”